T/Sgt. Albert Cox McArthur Jr.

 Park, Illinois.
 He was known as "Bert" by his family and

-In the fall of 1940, Albert was called to federal service when his tank company was federalized as B Company, 192nd Tank Battalion.
+In September 1940, Albert enlisted in the Illinois National Guard, he was called to federal service when his tank company was federalized as B Company, 192nd Tank Battalion in November of that year.
 From Maywood, Illinois, with his company, he traveled to Fort Knox, Kentucky.
 There, Albert attended radio school.
 After completing his classes, he was put in charge of radio communications for the battalion.

 Albert took his job very seriously.
 When Frank Goldstein and Charles Corr arrived at Ft.
 Knox after being inducted into the army and assigned to B Company, Albert was waiting for them at the train depot.
 It was 2:00 in the morning.
 Since both had trained in the Illinois National Guard's radio operator program while in high school, he told them that he needed one man to repair radio equipment and the other to train radio operators.